garrett-tollar/garrett-tollar/README.md

 ## Credentials:
+* MS in Cybersecurity from UCWV.
 * BS in Cybersecurity from AMU.
 * PenTest+, Security+, Project Management Professional (PMP)
-* Pwned 76 HackTheBox (HTB) machines & 23 advanced lab objectives over the course of 8 years.
+* Pwned 100+ HackTheBox (HTB) machines & 23 advanced lab objectives over the course of 8 years.
-* Pursuing MS in Cybersecurity UCWV.

 Let's connect and collaborate!
 Connect with me on [LinkedIn](https://www.linkedin.com/in/garrett-tollar/).